Yi Yong (politician): Biography

-He also participated in the Battle of Bong-O-dong and the Battle of Cheongsan-ri in October.
-The Japanese troops defeated in the Bong-O-Dong battle and the Cheongsan-Ri Battle colluded with the miracles, manipulated the “Hunchun Incident” and dispatched enormous troops with it.
+He also participated in the Battle of Fengwudong and the Battle of Qingshanli in October.
+The Japanese troops defeated in the Fengwudong battle and the Qingshanli Battle colluded with the miracles, manipulated the "Hunchun Incident" and dispatched enormous troops with it.
 In response to the Gando attacks that led to the Japanese military's great battles and massacres, it passed to Russian territory in late 1920s.
 In January 1921, the Communist Party of Korea was appointed chairman of the Provisional Military Service by the Korean Ministry of Far East.
 In March, he was elected as a military member of the Korean Medical Corps at the Korean Medical Association held in Masanov, Amur, to converge the elderly and Manchurian Korean armed forces.
 At the time of the disarmament of the Korean Medical Corps in June (censored at the time of freedom), he was captured by Russian troops and escaped while being seized in Irkutsk in July and fled to the Iman province, the neutral region between the Far East and the Japanese interference forces.
 In October, in Iman, the Korean Medical and Jeonhan Military Committees were rebuilt by the Armed Forces Army and became the Commander of the Korean Medical Army.
 At the end of November, the White Guards of Mozanov, stationed south of the Ussuri Railway Bridge, flew over the neutral zone to occupy Khabarovsk, fought over the Neutral Zone, fought with the Korean Revolutionary Army and cooperated with the People's Revolutionary Army of the Far Eastern Republic.
 From the end of November 1921 to February of the following year, he participated in the Battle of Imancheolgyo Bridge, the Battle of Notchgau, the Battle of Ulazimirovska, the Battle of Ingol, the Battle of Oligokt, and the Battle of Bolochaevsk.
 In September 1922, when the Korean Revolutionary Armed Forces Office, the reunification agency of the Korean Armed Forces, was established, it was designated as the Northern Commander of the General Branch of the Maritime Revolutionary Army.

 In 1925, he went to the Revolutionary Base of Guangdong, China with the Soviet Military Advisory Group, and worked at the Artillery Regiment in the National Revolutionary Army of Sandu.
 In April 1927, he fought against the anti-communist coup of the Chiang Kai-shek.
 At the time of the Gwangju uprising in December, he participated as the 1st military adviser of the uprising of the Uprising Army and participated in the construction of the land for the offshore wind after the uprising failed.